-For individual debtors, the Court allows them to request to have their case administratively closed and later file a Motion to Administratively Reopen the Case to Obtain a Discharge and a Final Decree.
-Otherwise, the case will remain open until completion of the plan requiring quarterly payments to the United States Trustee.
+For individual debtors, the Court allows them to request to have their case administratively closed and then later file a Motion to Administratively Reopen the Case to Obtain a Discharge and a Final Decree.
+Otherwise, the case will remain open until completion of the plan-requiring quarterly payments to the United States Trustee.
 The individual debtor would then file a Motion for Final Decree after completing all payments.
-No Certificate of Substantial Consummation is required for an individual debtor.
+A Certificate of Substantial Consummation is not required for an individual debtor.
 For individual debtors, the case will be reviewed for entry of a discharge upon the filing of a Motion for Final Decree.
+To receive a discharge, individual Chapter 11 debtors must complete a postpetition instructional course in personal financial management (or have the requirement waived by the Court) and file a certificate of course completion issued by the instructional course provider.